 According to Dr. Scott Sicherer at New York’s Jaffe Food Allergy Institute, having one food allergy can put you at a higher risk for reaction to other foods.

 A person may be generally predisposed to have food allergy and be allergic to multiple, unrelated common allergens such as peanut, egg and milk.
 Or, a person may be allergic to multiple foods only because those foods share similar proteins.
-He emphasizes that being allergic to more than one member of a food “family” varies by the food group, and should bediscussed with your allergist.
+He emphasizes that being allergic to more than one member of a food “family” varies by the food group, and should be discussed with your allergist.
 Sicherer describes a number of relationships among food allergies:

-- People allergic to one tree nut have a one-in-three chance of allergy to other tree nuts.
+- People allergic to one tree nut have a 1-in-3 chance of allergy to other tree nuts.
 However, certain nuts tend to pair together, Sicherer says.
 Cashews and pistachios are similar, walnut and pecan allergies can come together, and almond and hazelnut reactions sometimes go hand in hand.

 - Although tree nuts and peanuts are unrelated foods, reacting to both is common.
 The odds vary by study, but Sicherer says that between one-third to half of peanut-allergic people also have a tree nut allergy.